maliahavlicek/what2do2day/README.md

 | one_line        	| Sting     	| One line address representation  	| system generated for future Nearby API integration                                                                                                                                          	|                     	|
 | google_place_id 	| String    	| Unique Place ID for google Maps 	| system generated via google Maps API                                                                                                                                                        	|                     	|

-Users in put address_line_1, address_line_2, city, state, country and postal_code values.
-The system checks to see if the user entered data is already in the database and if not it will call Google Map's API to retrieve the google_place_id, latitude and longitude values so maps can be rendered without requesting those pieces of information each time a list or event is displayed on the site.
+Users input address_line_1, address_line_2, city, state, country and postal_code values.
+The system checks to see if the user entered data is already in the database and if not it will call Google Map's API to retrieve the google_place_id, latitude and longitude values so maps can be rendered without requesting those pieces of information each time a list of event is displayed on the site.

 Addresses cannot be updated or deleted, they are only added or read, so long term, there should be a process that checks for unused addresses.